Research professionals

 Canadian immigration considers you to be a foreign worker.

-To be invited, you must be eligible for a status at Université Laval and hold an authorization to work from Canadian immigration.
-If you have an open work permit or are eligible for one, such as a post-graduation work permit, notify the person inviting you.
+To be invited, you must be eligible for a status at Université Laval and for authorization to work from Canadian immigration.
+If you have an open work permit or are eligible for an open work permit, such as a post-graduation work permit, notify the person inviting you.

 Foreign workers are responsible for their immigration procedures, for respecting the conditions of their invitation and Canadian work authorization, and for extending their Canadian work permit if necessary.
-If their working conditions change, a new invitation letter and work permit may be required.
+If your working conditions change, whether there be more or fewer, a new invitation letter with a new LMIA-exempt job offer and a new work permit may be required.

 Eligibility and invitation